 setup.

-So, I drop to an rc prompt with !rc
+So, I drop to an rc prompt with !rc and then run

 disk/cryptsetup -f /dev/sdU14649.3/fs